Mastering With LEVELS

 How many times have you mastered a track, then released that it’s much quieter than other tracks of the same genre?
-With the LUFS meters you can make sure your track is the same perceived volume as your references.
+With the LUFS meters, you can make sure your track is the same perceived volume as your references.
 Forget RMS and Peak metering for loudness, LUFS is far more accurate.

 With over 100 million people using Spotify, it’s crucial to make sure your music is heard in its best light.
-Consider this, the loudest your music will ever be heard on Spotify is about -11 LUFS.
-So why submit a CD master measuring -9LUFS when it’s just going to be turned down or ‘Normalised’.
+Consider this, the loudest your music will ever be heard on Spotify is about -14 LUFS.
+So why submit a master measuring -8LUFS when it’s just going to be turned down or ‘Normalised’.
 It’s better to make good use of the opportunity to provide a more dynamic master.
-You can select the ‘Streaming’ preset in the settings to give you the ideal thresholds for Spotify.
-Lay off the limiter and go for a setting of around -11 to -13 LUFS with the dynamic range reading on LEVELS not exceeding 9DR and a true peak of -0.1dbTP.
+You can select the ‘Spotify’ preset in the settings to give you the ideal thresholds for Spotify.
+Lay off the limiter and go for a setting of around -13 to -15 LUFS with the dynamic range reading on LEVELS not exceeding 5DR and a true peak of -1dbTP.

 How To Decrease or Increase the LUFS value of your track

 If your track is breaching the LUFS thresholds you could reduce the amount of compression or limiting to both reduce the loudness and increase the dynamic range.
 Alternatively, if you didn't want to change the compression you could lower the overall volume of the mix using a gain plugin on the output bus before your mastering chain.
-You could also tweak the plugins that are adding gain.
+You could also tweak plugins that are adding gain.
 This can be any EQ boosts you’ve made or harmonic distortion.

 To increase the LUFS, without changing the sound and balance of your mix, you could use a gain plugin at the start of your chain.
 You could also add some compression, limiting or harmonic distortion to increase the loudness.
 LEVELS will warn you if you breach your True Peak or Dynamic Range threshold.